Why Study Garden Design with LCGD Australia

 Andrew Fisher Tomlin is recognised globally as a leader in garden and landscape design education.
 A Chartered Horticulturist and Fellow of both the Chartered Institute of Horticulture and the Society of Garden Designers, he has created award-winning gardens across the UK, Australia, the USA and New Zealand.

 As co-founder of Fisher Tomlin & Bowyer, Andrew has led a renowned practice for more than 30 years, celebrated for its expertise in planting design and sustainable landscapes.
-Today, he continues to consult on major international projects while guiding the next generation of garden designers as Director of the London College of Garden Design in both London and Melbourne.
+Today, he continues to consult on major international projects while guiding the next generation of garden designers as Director of the London College of Garden Design in both London and Australia.

 Andrew has lectured at institutions including the Victoria & Albert Museum in London and the Smithsonian in Washington DC, and serves as Patron of Veterans’ Growth, a charity using horticulture to support veterans facing mental health challenges.
 His new book, The Modern Professional Planting Designer (Rizzoli New York, 2025), has further cemented his reputation as one of the foremost voices in contemporary garden and planting design.